2.4.3. Restricted procedure

 In 'restricted' calls for tender, all economic operators may ask to submit a tender but only those who satisfy the selection criteria may be invited to do so.

 The selection criteria and the tasks to be undertaken are described in the published contract notice.
 A 'long list' of all the candidates replying to the notice is cut down to a shortlist of the best qualified, on the basis of their replies.
-At the shortlisting stage, before the list is approved by the evaluation committee, the Contracting Authority checks that none of the candidates or their partners are in exclusion situation in the Early Warning System.
+At the shortlisting stage, before the list is approved by the evaluation committee, the contracting authority checks that none of the candidates or their partners is in exclusion situation in the Early Warning System.

 where a shortlisted candidate/member of a consortium has merged with another company and where the new company is found to meet the eligibility and exclusion criteria and does not give rise to any conflict of interest;